jessonfoo/p002/week_5/9_gps2.1/readme.md

 *NOTE: Write your own tests based on your expansion.
 The original tests should still pass.*

-## Submit your solution by sync your changes (push your solution) to Github!
+## Submit your solution
+Sync your changes (push your solution) to Github!
 Remember to include your pair's name!